dmitryou/ionic-steps-bar/README.md

 Configurable options:
 ---------------------------------
 numOfSteps    - Number of steps to show in the bar.<br />
 numsColor     - Color of numbers in the bar.<br />
-componentBack - Color of bar component background.<br />
+componentBack - Color of div container for ionic component (TRANSPARENT by DEFAULT).<br />
-cellSize - Size of each bar.<br />
+barHeigth     - Bar heigth (IF PROVIDED MUST BE IN PTs - 12pt,50pt,100pt etc.).<br />
-numOfSteps - Number of steps to show in the bar.<br />
+highColor     - Filling color(Color that fills steps when increased / decreased.).<br />
-numOfSteps - Number of steps to show in the bar.<br />
+backColor     - Background color of steps bar.<br />